Alphabet Printables

 ALPHABET PUZZLES

-You can also talk about the pictures on each puzzle piece emphasizing the beginning sounds.
+Preschoolers will match the uppercase and lowercase letters.
+You can also talk about the pictures on each puzzle piece emphasizing the letter sounds.

 To make this a self-checking activity, put small matching stickers on the back of each puzzle piece.
+Once your child has assembled the puzzles, they can turn them over and check their work.
+If the stickers on the back match, they’ve matched the letters correctly.

 LETTER HUNT